lookback/meteor-dropdowns/README.md

 # Destroy all dropdowns.
 Dropdowns.removeAll()

 # Manually set a position of a dropdown.
+Both x and y are optional.
 Dropdowns.setPosition('name', {x: Number, y: Number})

 # Hide all dropdowns except for `name` (can also be an array of names).